Papercutting: Japanese

-Japanese paper cutting is called kirie or kirigami (literally meaning cut picture).
+Japanese paper cutting is known as kirie or kirigami (切り絵 or 切り紙, literally meaning cut picture or cut paper respectively).
 It is said to have developed after 610 AD when tesuki washi paper, invented in China, was brought to Japan by Doncho, a Buddhist monk from Korea.
-The Japanese commercialised paper making by hand, and by 800 AD their skills were unrivalled.
+The Japanese commercialised paper making by hand, and by 800 AD their skills were renowned.
 The abundance of Japanese washi meant paper cutting and offshoots such as kamikiri (performance papercutting in Edo Japan) developed at a very fast pace.

 The washi paper used most predominantly across the world today for paper cutting, bookbinding, tapes and multiple other uses is not tesuki washi but actually Japanese Sekishu washi, a paper developed around 800 AD in the Sekishu region (modern-day Iwami in Japan) and designated a UNESCO Intangible Cultural asset in 2009.
 Paper cutting continues today in Japan in contemporary forms such as framed art, installations and paper cut sculpture.

 Indonesian

 Indonesian traditional art has been influenced by traditional Chinese artisans.
 Batik is an Indonesian traditional art and paper cutting.
-Batik is framed in profile to expose the intricate detail of batik.
+Batik is framed in profile to highlight its intricate detail.